 For Oregonians, the Powder River Arm is particularly popular, but anglers equipped with a boat might do well to move away from the busier ramps to find abundant rocky smallmouth habitat throughout this big waterway.

-This is huge water stretches through long impoundments formed behind giant hydroelectric dams.
-And it can be tough to fish both for its size and the wind that whips up most afternoons, but the shear numbers of smallmouth bass (and some very big ones) in the big river is incredible.
+True, it can be tough to fish both for its size and the wind that whips up most afternoons, but the shear numbers of smallmouth bass (and some very big ones) in the big river is incredible.
 A number of bass tourneys here attest to that.

 Start at just about any launch on one of the reservoirs, also known as “pools.”
 These pools are, from downriver to upriver, formed by Bonneville, The Dalles, John Day and McNary dams.

 In the summer and fall, bass will move into deeper water and often be found behind rocks and points and other structures that allow them to stay out of the main current while they wait to ambush prey.

 The mid-Columbia also has very good fishing for salmon, steelhead, sturgeon, shad and walleye.

 Not surprisingly, the Columbia River also is on our list of Best Smallmouth Bass Fishing in Washington.
 Also check out Columbia River Fishing to learn what else you might catch here.